Your treatment for nocturia will depend on the cause. Nocturia can be divided into three main causes:

 Your GP will advise you on conservative methods that may help to improve your symptoms.
 If these methods don’t show any further improvement then you may be offered medication depending on the cause of your condition.

 It can be helpful to keep a diary for at least a week of your bladder voiding as this can help your healthcare provider identify any patterns.
 It is also useful to record your fluids and what you are drinking.
-You can find out further information on Bladder Diary/Retraining by clicking here.
+Further information on Bladder Diary/Retraining.

 Lifestyle, Fluids and Diet

 A few small changes to your lifestyle could help to alleviate your nocturia symptoms.
 Avoid caffeine, alcohol and fizzy drinks, especially late at night as these can have a diuretic effect and increase urine output at night.
 Avoid constipation as this can put pressure on a small bladder by eating a healthy, balanced diet with enough fibre.
-For more advice on Lifestyle, Fluids and Diet click here.
+More advice on Lifestyle, Fluids and Diet.

 Elevation of Legs